 As discussed above, your company brand is defined by how people perceive your company, not by what you say the brand is.

-Every decision your organization makes, and every action that it takes affects the brand.
+Every decision your organization makes and every action it takes affects the brand.

 Poor design, a weak brand identity, ineffective marketing, inconsistent messaging, and bad partnerships can tarnish a brand.